hhru/FigmaGen/README.md

 Any parameter from `base` section will be inherited and could be overwritten in the section of the particular generation step.
-If some section of the generation step is missing in the configuration, it will be skipped during `fugen generate` command execution.
+If some section of the generation step is missing in the configuration, it will be skipped during `figmagen generate` command execution.

 ### Base parameters
 Each step of generation is using the following base parameters: